cdown/chrisdown.name/_posts/2025-05-12-safer-signal-sending-with-pkill-require-handler.md

 dropping at an alarming rate in the middle of the night, and a LogDevice outage occurred.
 As it turned out, there was a logrotate configuration that was still configured to send SIGHUP to the process after rotating logs.
-With the handler now removed, the default behaviour for SIGHUP in the kernel kicked in instead: immediate termination.
+With the handler now removed, the default behaviour for SIGHUP in the kernel kicked in instead -- to immediately terminate the process.

 ## Why are signals so problematic?